LiamProsser77/Lanscript-Programming-Language/CONTRIBUTING.md

-Contributing to HPP
+Contributing to L#
-Thanks for your interest in contributing to HPP!
+Thanks for your interest in contributing to L#!

 How to Contribute
 Contributions are welcome in the form of: